Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Proposed Method

-\textbf{Training by Contrastive Learning} The task now is to learn end-to-end the parameters $\Theta$ (that include those of the split and propagation functions), so that any query is routed optimally to the leaf that contains its corresponding ground-truth context.
+The task now is to learn end-to-end the parameters $\Theta$ (that include those of the split and propagation functions, and of the tree embeddings), so that any query is routed optimally to the leaf that contains its corresponding ground-truth context.
 Such an optimal assignment is achieved when positive query-context pairs are independently routed similarly through the tree, leading to similar leaf assignments.
-However, optimizing solely for perfect positive assignments is likely to lead to the trivial solution where all contexts and queries are routed to the same leaf, resulting in a collapsed tree with a single active path.
-To avoid such a solution, we define an objective that additionally encourages maximal use of the tree, by spreading unrelated contexts and queries across different tree leaves.
-Building on the contrastive learning literature~\cite{oord2018representation,radford2021learning}, we optimize the following Softmax-based InfoNCE loss,
+However, optimizing solely for perfect positive assignments is likely to lead to the trivial solution where all contexts and queries are routed to a single leaf, resulting in a collapsed tree with a single active path.
+To avoid such a solution, we optimize a contrastive objective that implicitly encourages the model to use the tree non-trivially by spreading unrelated queries and contexts across different leaves.
+Building on contrastive learning literature~\citep{oord2018representation,radford2021learning}, we optimize the following Softmax-based InfoNCE loss,